kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/07-style-player-with-flexbox.md

 ![buttons stack](https://i.imgur.com/rMFOYMU.png)

-The buttons stack and our layout breaks.
-We want to say "Hey, this buttons, that flex item, we don't want it to shrink no matter other things in the flex container get"
+The `buttons` stack and our layout breaks.
+We want to say "_Hey, this buttons, that flex item, we don't want it to shrink no matter other things in the flex container get_"

+## Honey I shrunk the divs
 `_player.scss`

 ```